gbmhunter/MFixedPoint/README.rst

 The number of bits used for the decimal part of the number (Q) is given as a function argument (e.g. Fp32s(3.4, 12) will create the number 3.4 with 12 bits of decimal precision).
 The Q is stored in the fixed-point object.
 This gives slightly slower arithmetic speed than the fast libraries, but allows for more functionality.

 The extra functionality includes the ability to add two numbers with a different Q transparently, and to ability to cast the fixed-point number into different types (e.g. (double)myFp32sNum will convert the number to a double).

+When adding two fixed-point numbers which have a different Q, the result's Q is always that of lowest Q of the two operands.
+For example Fp32s(3.4, 10) + Fp32s(1.2, 14) will result in Fp32s(4.6, 10).

 Casting to an int rounds down to the nearest integer; e.g. 5.67 becomes 5, and -12.2 becomes -13.